E-Gilley/Mint-Classics-Analysis/README.md

 ### Product Sales/Inventory Recommendations

-Recommendation: Discontinue Toyota Supra.
+**Recommendation**: Discontinue Toyota Supra.

-Rationale: The Supra is the only product with zero sales to speak of.
+**Rationale**: The Supra is the only product with zero sales to speak of.
 This could be an error in the data or there could be a more complicated reason.
-Assuming the data is correct and there aren't any unknown reasons for the lack of sales, the Supra should be yanked from shelves.
-Given there is current stock of over 7,000 of these cars the company could include them in each order as a special promotion.
+However, assuming the data is correct and there aren't any unknown reasons for the lack of sales, the Supra should be yanked from shelves.

+Given there is a current stock of over 7,000 of these cars the company could include them in each order as a special promotion or something.

-Recommendation: Increase the stock of items with less than 1,000 units in stock and over 950 orders.
+**Recommendation**: Increase the stock of items with less than 1,000 units in stock and over 950 orders.

-Rationale: Items like the 1960 BSA Gold Star only have 15 units in stock and over 1,000 orders.
+**Rationale**: Items like the 1960 BSA Gold Star only have 15 units in stock and over 1,000 orders.
 That means the stock for these items is dangerously low.
 The average number of products sold is just about 950 so having 1,000 of all reasonably popular items will make sure products are available.

+To make sure all products have enough availability keep the stock over 1,000 for reasonably popular products should be a priority.

+**Recommendation**:

+**Rationale**:

+### Warehouse Recommendations

 # Reflection